-Decisions are best made with a little time for reflection, good information and advice from experienced professionals and those with opinions you value.
+Decisions are best made with a little time for reflection, good information, and advice from experienced professionals and those with opinions you value.
 These final weeks of the year are a perfect time to take stock of your financial plan and make adjustments, as necessary, before the rush of the holidays and tax-filing deadlines next year.

-Here are some year end financial planning tips you should be looking at sooner rather than later:
+Here are some year-end financial planning tips you should be looking at sooner rather than later:

 1. Review, Review, Review

 If you haven’t done so this year, get with your advisor and go through your plan with a critical eye to see where it might need revisions.
-Let your advisor know of any changes in your family situation, including divorce, deaths, loss of job, new job, children who are no longer dependents, “new” dependents, etc. If you don’t have an advisor, I recommend you start researching now and find one.
+Let your advisor know of any changes in your family situation, including divorce, deaths, loss of a job, new job, children who are no longer dependents, “new” dependents, etc. If you don’t have an advisor, I recommend you start researching now and find one.
 Make this your new item #1.

 This is also a good time to review your will and other estate-related documents.
 There is a tendency to see these documents as “done and forgotten.”
 In fact, the third event you can count on in life, other than death and taxes, is change.
 Sometimes these life changes will require changes in your estate documents.